yasith/yasithv.github.com/README.md

 +  The layout for a single is defined `post.html`.

 ### _plugins
 This is the directory where all your plugins go.
-Since I don't have any plugins for Jekyll that I want to bundle, I have included the nearly empty file `README.md` so this folder gets added to the repository and commited non the less.
+Since I don't have any plugins for Jekyll that I want to bundle, I have included the nearly empty file `README.md` so this folder gets added to the repository and committed non the less.

 ### _posts
 This is the folder where your Blogposts go. `1970-1-1-hello-world.md`, `1971-1-1-hello-world.md`, `1972-1-1-hello-world.md` and `1973-1-1-hello-world.md` are just sample data.